Electrolyte imbalance: Malnutrition

-General function
+General function of electrolytes

-Electrolytes are important because they are what cells (especially nerve, heart and muscle cells) use to maintain voltages across their cell membranes.
+Electrolytes are important because they are what cells (especially nerve, heart, and muscle cells) use to maintain voltages across their cell membranes.
 Electrolytes have different functions, and an important one is to carry electrical impulses between cells.
 Kidneys work to keep the electrolyte concentrations in blood constant despite changes in the body.
 For example, during heavy exercise, electrolytes are lost in sweat, particularly in the form of sodium and potassium.
 The kidneys can also generate dilute urine to balance sodium levels.
 These electrolytes must be replaced to keep the electrolyte concentrations of the body fluids constant.
 Hyponatremia, or low sodium, is the most commonly seen type of electrolyte imbalance.

 Treatment of electrolyte imbalance depends on the specific electrolyte involved and whether the levels are too high or too low.
 The level of aggressiveness of treatment and choice of treatment may change depending on the severity of the disturbance.
 If the levels of an electrolyte are too low, a common response to electrolyte imbalance may be to prescribe supplementation.
 However, if the electrolyte involved is sodium, the issue is often water excess rather than sodium deficiency.
 Supplementation for these people may correct the electrolyte imbalance but at the expense of volume overload.
 For newborn children, this has serious risks.

+Electrolytes and their imbalances

 Calcium

 Though calcium is the most plentiful electrolyte in the body, a large percentage of it is used to form the bones.
 It is mainly absorbed and excreted through the GI system.
 The majority of calcium resides extracellularly, and it is crucial for the function of neurons, muscle cells, function of enzymes, and coagulation.
 The normal range for calcium concentration in the body is 8.5 - 10.5 mg/dL.
 The parathyroid gland is responsible for sensing changes in calcium concentration and regulating the electrolyte with parathyroid hormone.